evaera/Cmdr/README.md

 - Potentially nil properties or return types are listed with a `?` following their type
 - `void` is interchangeable with `nil` in most circumstances
 - Varargs are in the format `...: type`, where the type applies to all values (`...: string`)
-- Callback functions are written as *arrow functions*, in the format `(param1: type, param2: type) => type`, where the return type follows the arrow
+- Callback functions are written as *arrow functions*, in the format `function(param1: type, param2: type) => type`, where the return type follows the arrow.

 ## Cmdr Server